Liliana Tenuta volunteers to make empanadas for Our Lady of The Holy Rosary church festival for ten years

 For a decade, "Lili's Empanadas" has been a featured favorite of the annual Holy Rosary Church festival.

-Owner Liliana Tenuta spends weeks making sure they are ready and this year is no exception.
-This year, the festival will be held Aug.
-11-13 at 2224 45th St.
+Owner Liliana Tenuta spends weeks making sure the South American treat is ready and plentiful, and this year will be no exception.
+The festival get underway Friday and runs through Sunday behind the church at 2224 45th St.

-For the past decade, Liliana has volunteered to make hundreds of empanadas for the festiva, workingl alongside her sister-in-law, Betty Tenuta, outside of holding down a full-time job.
+For the past decade, Liliana has volunteered to make hundreds of empanadas for the festival, working alongside her sister-in-law, Betty Tenuta.

 "We always help with the Holy Rosary Festival.
 There was a meeting so I brought my empanadas and they loved them," Liliana said.
-Yet, when she started festival-goers weren't super familiar with them so she was called the "empanada lady."
+Yet, when she showed up for the first time festival-goers weren't super familiar with her or the tasty treat so she was called the "empanada lady."

-Over time, Liliana's booth has grown to be one of the most popular among the vendors at the festival.
+Over time, Liliana's booth has grown to be one of the most popular among the food offerings at the festival.

 People are also reading…